 I worked with the MPI Digital team and Contented agency to sort this out, by using the words that people actually search for in titles and other important places.
 We also ‘A/B-tested’ the effectiveness of doing SEO keyword research by taking two different approaches – using keyword data to inform some content sections and just common sense for other sections.
-Traffic to all improved content increased, but there were only significant increases in Google traffic for the SEO-ed content.
+Traffic to both sets of content increased, but there were significant for the content where we targeted (or optimised) keywords.
 The moral of the story is that SEO is worthwhile if you want more Google traffic.

-Traffic to all processing content only increased by 7%, showing that revised content is outperforming content that was left alone.
+Google traffic to all processing content only increased by 19%, showing that revised content is outperforming content that was left alone.
 SEO improvements often need time to take full effect, so we should see greater increases in time.

 How to SEO your content